GeeksDiary/Molecules/_includes/basics.md

 ```

 ## <a name="creating-a-scheduler" class="anchor"></a>Creating a Scheduler
 Mechanics of executing activities is in Dependable's scheduler.
-We can use ```DependableConfiguration``` to create one with desired configuration options.
+We can use DependableConfiguration to create one with desired configuration options.
 Typically we would run this code during application start-up and store this instance at the appdomain level.
-Invoking ```Scheduler.Start``` will make scheduler wait for activities and start processing them when they are available.
+Invoking Scheduler.Start method will make scheduler wait for activities and start processing them when they are available.

 ```csharp
 var scheduler = new DependableConfiguration().CreateScheduler();